hassannaeem53/Default-Risk-Predictor-using-Machine-Learning/README.md

 - The Target label of the dataset is whether the client is **defaulted** (labeled as **1**) or **Not Defaulted** (labeled as **0**) in his period.

+The Used Dataset can be access from the following <a href="https://drive.google.com/u/0/uc?id=13_5F94nBgRLamAvkFRQg8pyfjcn1uPE4&export=download"> Link </a>

 ## Preprocessing
 ### **Percentage of Missing Values**